psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/producttemplate/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# productTemplate (/productCatalog)
+# productTemplate (/productCatalogManagement)

-Product Template API
+Operations for ProductTemplate Resource

 @include [productTemplate.get.md](productTemplate.get.md)
 @include [productTemplate.post.md](productTemplate.post.md)